pd-externals/earplug/README.txt

 >> abstraction
 >> existing for the "head  related transfer function"?
 >>
->> or other externals which work with spcacialisation
+>> or other externals which work with spacialisation
 >> of sounds,
 >> preferably for headphones.
 >>